IBM/example-health-apis/README.md

 ## 1. Install z/OS Connect

-- Please refer to this [PDF](doc/source/zOSConnectEEV3GettingStarted.pdf) on how to install z/OS Connect.
+- Please refer to the Installation and Initial Setup section of this [PDF](doc/source/zOSConnectEEV3GettingStarted.pdf) on how to install z/OS Connect.
 Go to page 8 for information on installation.

 ## 2. Create a z/OS Connect Project